-Project Name: Increasing colorectal cancer screening Measure Measure Type (Outcome, Process, Balance) Description/Specs (include definition of numerator/denominator where appropriate) Data Source Measur.
+Measure Measure Type (Outcome, Process, Balance) Description/Specs (include definition of numerator/denominator where appropriate) Data Source Measur.
 Frequ.
 Reporting Frequ.
-How will data be presented Responsible Person(s) Baseline Targ get Percentage of patients 50-75 with colorectal cancer screening Outcome Numerator: Include any of the following Fecal occult blood test during the measurement year.
+How will data be presented Responsible Person(s) Baseline Target Percentage of patients 50-75 with colorectal cancer screening Outcome Numerator: Include any of the following Fecal occult blood test during the measurement year.
 Flexible sigmoidoscopy during the measurement year or the four years prior to the measurement year.
 Colonoscopy during the measurement year or the nine years prior to the measurement year.
-Colonoscopy during the measurement year.
-Denominator: Patients 51-75 years of age at end of measurement year.
-Exclusions: patients with a diagnosis of colorectal cancer or total colectomy Registry Monthly Monthly Run chart at team meetings and QI committee Data collection: MA Data presentation: PCP champion and/or QI Manager 40% 65% by 6/ /30/16
+Colonoscopy during the measurement year or the nine years prior to the measurement year.
+Exclusions: patients with a diagnosis of colorectal cancer or total colectomy Registry Monthly Monthly Run chart at team meetings and QI committee Data collection: MA Data presentation: PCP champion and/or QI Manager 40% 65% by 6/30/16